AKASH2907/Introduction_to_Deep_Learning_Coursera/README.md

 # Intro to Deep Learning by HSE

 This repo contains programming assignments for now!!!
-Quiz will be uploaded soon!!!
+Course is updated on August.
+This repo contains solutions to the new programming assignments too!!!

 ## Week 1

 [Programming Assignment_1](https://github.com/AKASH2907/Introduction_to_Deep_Learning_Coursera/blob/master/Week_1_PA/week01_pa.ipynb): - Linear Models & Optimization